CS2103JAN2017-W14-B2/main/docs/UserGuide.md

  * `list`<br>
   `mark 1 2`<br>
   Marks the first and second task as done if they are non-recurring. <br>
-  Updates the dates of the first and second task if they are recurring. <br>
+  Otherwise, increments both start and end dates (if present) of the first and second task according to their specified recurrence type.<br>

  * `find meeting`<br>
  `mark 1`<br>
- Marks the first task in the result of the `find` command as done if they are non-recurring. <br>
+ Marks the first task listed in the task list panel after the `find` command as done if it is non-recurring.<br>
- Marks the first task in the result of the `find` command as done if they are non-recurring. <br>
+ Otherwise, increments both start and end dates (if present) of the task according to its specified recurrence type.<br>

 ### 3.11.
 Terminating task(s) : `terminate / t`